artefactual/artefactual.github.io/docs/code-of-conduct.rst

 Code of Conduct
 ===============

-This code of conduct applies to all Archivematica projects, including the Contributors Portal.
+This code of conduct applies to all Artefactual projects, including the Contributors Portal.

 Contributor Covenant Code of Conduct
 ====================================